๐Ÿ›๏ธ Virginia Eviction Notice Laws

 • Maximum Amount: 2 months’ rent

-• Interest: Not required (unless the lease requires it)
+• Interest: Not required (unless the lease specifies otherwise)

 • Separate Account: Required for properties with 4+ units